 After finishing the program and now as a regular winning player, Lateralus planned to do some traveling and of course more poker and coaching.

-For students just starting the BOC program, he offers some advice on reaching goals and seeing concrete results.
+For students just starting the CFP program, he offers some advice on reaching goals and seeing concrete results.
 It won’t come easy, but stick with the program and follow what you’re being taught.

 “Just listen and do what your coaches say,” he says.
 “Don’t think that you are smarter or that doing something else is better.
 Just shut up, listen and do it.
 Nothing else.
 It cost me a lot of time and money because I thought I knew better.
 If I had done things in the right way from the start, I would have finished the contract a lot sooner.”

 What are his plans for the future at the poker tables?
-He says: “I am just going to continue with the grind and make as much money as possible and hopefully reach higher stakes online.”
+He says: “I am just going to continue with the grind and make as much money as possible and hopefully reach the highest stakes online.”